gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

         - Bastion VM.
 User data similar to https://github.com/gardener/gardenctl/blob/1e3e5fa1d5603e2161f45046ba7c6b5b4107369e/pkg/cmd/ssh.go#L160-L171.
 Writes `status.sshPublicKey` into `authorized_keys` file.
         - create security groups / firewall rules etc.
     - Updates status of `Bastion` resource:
-        - With bastion IP under `status.bastionIP`
+        - With bastion IP under `status.ipAddress`
-        - Sets `status.state` to `Ready` on resource so that the client knows when to initiate the SSH connection
+        - Updates the `status.lastOperation` with the status of the last reconcile operation
-5. `gardenlet`
+6. `gardenlet`
-    - Once the `Bastion` resource is in ready state, it syncs back the state to the garden cluster
+    - Syncs back the `status.ipAddress` and `status.conditions` of the `Bastion` resource in the seed to the garden cluster in case it changed
-6. gardenctl
+7. `gardenctl`
-    - initiates SSH session
+    - initiates SSH session once `status.operation['BastionReady']` is true of the `Bastion` resource in the garden cluster
         - reads `status["sshPrivateKey"]`, decrypts it with users private PGP key
-        - reads bastion IP from `status.bastionIP`
+        - reads bastion IP from `status.ipAddress`
         - reads the private key from the SSH key pair for the shoot node
-        - opens SSH to the bastion and from there to the respective shoot node
+        - opens SSH connection to the bastion and from there to the respective shoot node
     - runs heartbeat in parallel as long as the SSH session is open by annotating the `Bastion` resource with `operations.gardener.cloud/operation: keepalive`
-7. `GCM`:
+8. `GCM`:
-    - During reconcile of the `Bastion` resource:
-      - Creates SSH key pair in memory.
-Stores the secret key encrypted under `status.sshPrivateKey` using `spec.pgpPublicKey`.
-Stores the public key under `status.sshPublicKey`
-      - according to `spec.shootRef`, sets the `status.seedName`
-      - according to `spec.shootRef`, sets the `status.providerType`
     - Once `status.expirationDate` is reached, the `Bastion` will be marked for deletion
-8. `gardenlet`:
+9. `gardenlet`:
     - Once the `Bastion` resource in the garden cluster is marked for deletion, it marks the `Bastion` resource in the seed for deletion
-9. Gardener extension provider <infra> / Bastion Controller on Seed:
+10. Gardener extension provider <infra> / Bastion Controller on Seed:
     - all created resources will be cleaned up
     - On succes, removes finalizer on `Bastion` resource in seed
-10. `gardenlet`:
+11. `gardenlet`:
     - removes finalizer on `Bastion` resource in garden cluster

 ### Resource Example